 Dosing tips when you’re smoking hemp flower

 Dosing is not really much of a problem when it comes to smoking hemp.
 CBD content will vary from plant to plant, and that makes it hard to predict how much you need for medicinal purposes.
-On the bright side, you really don’t need to worry about overdosing here, so the smart thing is to smoke a little bit more than you actually require.
-One study indicates that high dosages of CBD are actually beneficial.
+On the bright side, you really don’t need to worry about overdosing here, so the smart thing is to smoke a little more than you actually require.
+One study indicates that high dosages of CBD are actually beneficial; because CBD has been known to not be addictive – although marijuana can sometimes lead to THC dependence.

 There is only one thing you really need to know here: the effects of CBD are unlikely to last more than 4–6 hours.
 Thus, if you want to get the full effect, you should smoke 2–3 times a day.
 As for dosage per session, we would recommend that you use an amount roughly equal to the amount of tobacco in a cigarette.
 If this proves to be insufficient, you can always add a little more, but do this in increments.
 Even if you can’t overdose, there is no sense in being wasteful.